 Catch happy hour

 Weekend happy hour deals are found few and far - weekdays are where the specials truly lie.
-Uptown, Downtown, Mid-City, and everywhere in between are bustling with happy hour deals on drinks and bites.
-Superior Seafood offers $1 raw oysters, frozen large drinks for the price of a small, $4/glass house wine, and $4/pint draft beer during happy hour which is daily from 4-6:30 p.m.
+Uptown, downtown, Mid-City, and everywhere in between are bustling with happy hour deals on drinks and bites.
+Superior Seafood offers $1.25 raw oysters, frozen large drinks for the price of a small, $5 a glass house wine, and $5 per pint draft beer during happy hour which is daily from 4-6:30 p.m.
 In addition to their daily specials, Capulet’s happy hour takes place every Monday-Thursday from 4-6 p.m.
-Morrow’s has half off select appetizers and $5 cocktails and wine, $3 beer, and $7 frozen drinks from 4-7 p.m.
-Monday – Friday.
+Monday Restaurant + Bar has an all-day happy hour every Monday with small plates and low price cocktails.
 For more happy hour deals in New Orleans, see here.

 Special deals for LA residents